October 9, 2010: John Lennon's 70th and the Vanunu Connection

 On 18 September 2004, in London, Yoko

-Ono awarded Mordechai Vanunu a peace prize founded in memory of and in the
+Ono awarded Vanunu a peace prize founded in memory of and in the

 instituted in 2002, when Israeli Zvi Goldstein and Palestinian Khalil Rabah